zeux/zeux.github.io/_posts/2026-06-17-zigzag-decoding-avx512.md

 The way branchless decoding works is that `-(v & 1)` is 0 when v is even, and a mask of all 1s when v is odd.
 Xor-ing with that mask keeps the magnitude (`v >> 1`) as is if the mask is 0, and inverts it if the mask is all 1s - which is equivalent to the ternary expression above.

-The net effect is that the resulting value is a small positive value if the input was a small negative or positive value; we can then encode the result using any variable-width scheme of our choosing: common options include VByte (which encodes unsigned integer values as 1-5 bytes) and other forms of bit-wise encoding[^2].
+The net effect is that the resulting value is a small positive value if the input was a small negative or positive value; we can then encode the result using any variable-width scheme of our choosing: common options include VByte (aka LEB128, which encodes unsigned integer values as 1-5 bytes) and other forms of bit-wise encoding[^2].

 # SIMD decoding